antmicro/kenning/docs/source/cmd-usage.md

 They contain both performance metrics data, and the quality metrics data.

 The data from JSON files can be analyzed, processed and visualized by the `kenning.scenarios.render_report` script.
-This script parses the information in JSON files and returns the RST file with the report, along with visualizations.
+This script parses the information in JSON files and returns an RST file with the report, along with visualizations.

 It requires:

-* JSON file with the benchmark data,
+* a JSON file with benchmark data,
-* name of the report that will be used in the RST file and for creating Sphinx refs to figures,
+* a report name for use in the RST file and for creating Sphinx refs to figures,
-* RST output file name,
+* an RST output file name,
 * `--root-dir` specifying the root directory of the Sphinx documentation where the RST file will be embedded (it is used to compute relative paths),
 * `--img-dir` specifying the path where the figures should be saved,
-* `--report-types`, which is the list describing to what types the report belong.
+* `--report-types`, which is a list describing the types the report falls into.

 The example call and the resulting RST file can be observed in the {doc}`sample-report`.

 As for now, the available report types are:

 * `performance` - this is the most common report type that renders information about the overall inference performance metrics, such as inference time, CPU usage, RAM usage or GPU utilization,
-* `classification` - this report is specific to the classification task, it renders the classification-specific quality figures and metrics, as confusion matrix, accuracy, precision, G-mean,
+* `classification` - this report is specific to the classification task, it renders classification-specific quality figures and metrics, such as confusion matrices, accuracy, precision, G-mean,
-* `detection` - this report is specific to the detection task, it renders the detection-specific quality figures and metrics, as recall-precision curves, mean average precision.
+* `detection` - this report is specific to the detection task, it renders detection-specific quality figures and metrics, such as recall-precision curves or mean average precision.